 A free painting appraisal app is best used as a triage tool.
 It can help identify whether you have an oil, acrylic, watercolor, decorative painting, print-like object, or a work that may connect to a listed artist.

 It should not promise a final value from one photo.
-Painting value depends on artist attribution, authenticity, medium, size, condition, provenance, subject, and current buyer demand.
+Painting value depends on artist attribution, originality, medium, size, condition, provenance, subject, and current buyer demand.

 What a free painting app can usually identify